Otto Hantke: Other activities

 establish another subcamp of Majdanek in the local sawmill.
-Although the sawmill operated profitably, thanks to the exploitation of the prisoners' work, the prisoners there, as in other camps of the Majdanek comple, were shot on 3 November 1943, as part of Operation Harvest Festival.
+Although the sawmill operated profitably, thanks to the exploitation of the prisoners' work, the prisoners there, as in other camps of the Majdanek complex, were shot on 3 November 1943, as part of Operation Harvest Festival.

 At the end of 1944, Hantke was reassigned to the Stutthof concentration camp.

 Postwar life and prosecution

 Hantke survived the war and settled in Germany.
-Hantke was convicted in Hamburg in 1960, and was released in 1967.
+Hantke was convicted in Hamburg in 1961, and was released in 1967.

 On 5 December 1973, 66-year old Hantke and co-defendant Georg Michalsen were put on trial in Hamburg for the murder of thousands of Jews during the liquidation of the Warsaw Ghetto.
 They were also accused of sending 300,000 Jews to their deaths in Treblinka.
 Hantke was convicted of killing four Jews between 1942 and 1943.
 After Hantke's conviction, the court sentenced him to life imprisonment.